Teacher Model Fingerprinting Attacks Against Transfer Learning: Preliminaries

+This work demonstrates the teacher model fingerprinting attack in the most restrictive case---top-1 label exposure, i.e., Case 3 where $\blackbox(\modelinput)=\argmax_i \studentmodel(\modelinput)_i$.\footnote{In the remaining, we abuse the notation $\blackbox(\modelinput)$ to represent $\blackbox(\studentmodel(\modelinput))$.} In this case, our proposed attack is compatible with Case 2: on the one hand, the output perturbation in Case 2 would not change the top-1 predicted label; one the other hand, even the perturbed model output at least provides information no less than Case 3.

-We assume the attacker has obtained all potential teacher model candidates $\{ \teachermodel_i \}$ from public resources (e.g., deep learning frameworks like PyTorch, or websites like ModelZoo~\cite{ModelZoo}).
+In our basic setup, we assume the attacker has obtained most potential teacher model candidates $\{ \teachermodel_i \}$ from public resources (e.g., ML frameworks like PyTorch, or websites like ModelZoo~\cite{ModelZoo}).
+We also consider possible cases where the victim model does not come from one of the candidate teacher models, or it is not trained through transfer learning.
 Neither the teacher dataset $\teacherdataset$ in the source domain nor the student dataset $\studentdataset$ in the target domain is available.
-However, the attacker can collect public datasets like MNIST, CIFAR10 to help perform the teacher model fingerprinting attack.
+However, the attacker can collect public datasets like ImageNet to help perform the teacher model fingerprinting attack.
 The attacker has two primary goals: one is to infer the teacher model accurately, while the other is to use as few probing queries as possible, to limit attack costs and keep the attack stealthy.